 About Maggie Pitts

-Maggie Pitts (PhD, Penn State, 2005) joined the Department of Communication at the University of Arizona as an Assistant Professor in the Fall 2011.
+Maggie Pitts (PhD, Penn State, 2005) is Associate Professor and Director of Graduate Studies in the Department of Communication at the University of Arizona.
 Her program of research centers on the types of everyday talk people use to manage transitions across the life course (such as health decision-making, end-of-life and later life conversations, retirement, international sojourning, etc.).
 Transitions offer a rich context for the study of interpersonal communication, as it is during these times that people often become acutely aware of the importance of “talk” and a shifting sense of self.
-Dr. Pitts specializes in qualitative research methods including observation, interviewing, focus groups, and case studies.
-Her research has been published in Communication Monographs, Journal of Social Issues, Journal of Language and Social Psychology, Journal of Multilingual and Multicultural Development, Language and Communication, Journal of Applied Communication Research, Health Communication, Communication and Medicine, International Journal of Intercultural Relations, Journal of International and Intercultural Communication, Qualitative Health Research, The Qualitative Report, and Qualitative Research.
+Dr. Pitts specializes in qualitative research methods including observation, interviewing, and focus groups.
+Her research is published in Communication Monographs, Journal of Social Issues, Journal of Language and Social Psychology, Journal of Multilingual and Multicultural Development, Language and Communication, Journal of Applied Communication Research, Health Communication, Communication and Medicine, International Journal of Intercultural Relations, Journal of International and Intercultural Communication, Qualitative Health Research, The Qualitative Report, and Qualitative Research.

-Very recently her work has turned toward “the bright side” of communication to consider ways of enhancing communication experiences across the lifespan.
+Maggie takes a “bright side” approach to the study of human communication -- asking questions like, "what is going right" here, and "how can we make good things even better?"
 Toward this end, she has co-edited two volumes on positive communication - the first of their kind to harness and provide focus for a movement in Positive Communication - The Positive Side of Interpersonal Communication (Socha & Pitts, Eds., 2012) and Positive Communication in Health and Wellness (Pitts & Socha, Eds., 2013).
-A positive communication approach looks at “what we’re doing right” in our communication and relationships rather than “what is going wrong.”

-She teaches undergraduate courses in interpersonal, intercultural, and nonverbal communication at the University of Arizona.
+She teaches undergraduate courses in communication theory, interpersonal communication, and intercultural communication at the University of Arizona.
+When she has the opportunity, she teaches advanced courses in cultural contexts in the Department's study abroad program in Orvieto, Italy.
 She gives graduate seminars in qualitative research methods, interpersonal communication theory, theories of intercultural communication, and health communication.

 Currently I am exploring SAVORING as a communication concept